cschomburg/dotfiles/README.md

 ./deploy
 ```

-### Wow, shiny!

-The complete configuration of all my servers is also included here, thanks to [NixOS](http://nixos.org).
+The complete configuration of all my devices and servers is also included here, thanks to [NixOS](https://nixos.org).
-To get started, create a machine profile with your hostname similar to [nixos/machines/razorcoil.nix](nixos/machines/razorcoil.nix).
+To get started, create a machine profile with your hostname similar to [nixos/machines/codex.nix](nixos/machines/codex.nix).

 ```bash
 echo -n $(hostname) > /etc/nixos/hostname